 As for Elizabeth, John and Helen - no identifiable trace can be found.
 There are one or two rather unlikely candidates for them in later life, and other feasible individuals have been researched and discarded.
 They may yet turn up, but it’s also possible, of course, that they didn’t survive into adulthood.

 The baptism of Helen in Perth, August 1809, is the last confirmed mention of the Ewans in Perthshire.
 The very next day after her christening a notice appeared in the Perthshire Courier announcing the farm of Limepotts was available to let.
-The next Ewan record I’m aware of is the marriage of son, James, at Dysart, fifteen years later in 1824.
+The next Ewan record I’m currently aware of is a mention in the Dysart Kirk Session Minutes of 1823.

 It would be interesting to know exactly when the family left Scone Parish.
 And why to Dysart rather than, say, Perth or Dundee?
 Was there a connection there?
 Did family or friends precede them?